How to Run a Successful Black Friday Email Marketing Campaign?

 Build a contact list for this particular email campaign.
-For instance, add one more subscription form, which is dedicated to Black Friday and Cyber Monday only, to the website.
+For instance, add one more subscription form, which is dedicated to Black Friday, to the website.

 You can even offer an additional discount to newbies.

-Be sure to provide the details of how to get an additional discount in your Black Friday or Cyber Monday email.
+Be sure to provide the details of how to get an additional discount in your Black Friday email.

 This may be a good start to your long-term relations with these newcomers.